Category Archives: 19th century

 A report on the inquest into Barling’s slithery demise

-A subsequent inquest investigated how Girling had come to be bitten in such a fashion.
+After ascertaining how Girling died, an inquest investigated how he had come to be bitten in the first place.
 Early press reports put it down to a homicidal serpent.
 One suggested the cobra had bitten its victim him with “murderous intent”, another had it lunging from the shadows while Girling was delivering food to the enclosure.

-It did not take long, however, for the inquest to learn that Girling was responsible for his own demise.
+It did not take long for the inquest to discover that Girling was responsible for his own demise.
 One of Girling’s work colleagues, Edward Stewart the hummingbird keeper, testified at the inquest.
 He claimed to be passing by the snake enclosure with a basket of larks when he saw Girling inside.
 Apparently showing off, Girling picked up the ‘Bocco’, a mildly venomous colubrid snake, by its neck.
 According to Stewart:

 1822: Man has ingrown curtain ring removed from penis